This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 An emergency occurs when a natural or man-made disaster disrupts the operations of essential services and networks.
 However, healthcare providers should be able to access and protect ePHI under all circumstances.

-Neither should authorization get in the way of aiding patients in an emergency.
 For example, a doctor may need to urgently view a patient’s records.
 It’s reasonable to allow authorized users to access any data they need when the situation requires so while the system automatically notifies several other people and launches a review procedure.

 A system containing or using PHI should automatically terminate a session after several minutes of inactivity in the app.
 This protects PHI in the case a user loses their device while logged in.
 To continue, a user would have to re-enter their password or be verified in another way.

-The encryption of all data and communications with the apps is the best way to ensure PHI integrity. iOS and Android devices tend to store data on disks when the network is offline.
 Whether at rest locally on smartphones, stored with a SaaS or cloud server, or traveling between apps and servers, all data needs encryption.
 Even if hackers steal patient data, it will make no sense to them without the decryption keys.

 If your app asks for sensitive user data, you need to embed a system for automatic encryption of all the data, whether it is stored locally or transmitted to a central server.